open-rmf/rmf-cloud-tools/README.md

 ### Automation
 Where we can, we try to automate the set up steps using [Red Hat Ansible](https://www.ansible.com/).
 We have tried to design it to be as flexible as possible, which hopefully facilitates easier deployment management through [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code).

-However, it is not always possible to automate, and often automation becomes inflexible and limiting.
+However, it is not always possible to automate, so in such cases, tutorials and relevant links are provided instead.

-### Tutorials
-Due to limitations of automation and the need to customize infrastructure to your specific use case, tutorials and explainations accompany the automation scripts.
-This hopefully is illuminating and helps you to modify the infrastructure for your unique setup.

 ## Feedback
 We are always looking for ways to improve.
 Do place an issue whenever you find a bug or think of better solutions, so we can improve this document together.